rahil0707/StocksApp/README.md

 ## Contributing

-1. Fork the repository.
+1. Fork repository.
-2. Create a new branch (`git checkout -b feature-branch`).
+2. Create a new branch using `git checkout -b feature-branch`.
 3. Make your changes.
+4. Add all changes using `git add .`.
-4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Commit your changes using `git commit -m 'Add new feature'`.
-5. Push to the branch (`git push origin feature-branch`).
+6. Push to the branch `git push origin feature-branch`.
-6. Create a new Pull Request.
+7. Create a new Pull Request.

 ## License